Tools I Recommend

 And then I stumbled upon Cloudways hosting.

 I had heard the name before but I ignored it.
-I believed that it too was also gonna be difficult to use and waste a lot of my time.
+I believed that it too was also gonna be difficult to use and a waste of my time.

 Once I tried it, I found out that the whole reason Cloudways exists in the first place, is it to make high end hosting easy for people who aren’t server geeks.

-But before I end this post, I just wanna quickly mention some more of my favourite tools:
+Before I end this post, I just wanna quickly mention some of my other favourite tools:

 For SEO, I use Ahrefs.
 It’s a bit pricy and has a bit of learning curve but it’s well worth.
 Simply because visitors who come from search are the most likely to convert.